leila68/Axb/doc/Readme.md

 # Exploring the Effect of Sparse Storage Formats

 ---
-Sparse matrix codes show different performance when a different storage format is selected.
+Sparse matrix codes show different performances when a different storage format is selected.
 In this report, we explore this using four different storage format and for two different sparse kernels.
 This report is based on [Axb]() published in 2018.